-Strategic Initiative Strategic Priority Area Owner DCAO/CAO 2021 Progress Scope status Schedule status Budget status Return to Green Plan(s) 21 Building our Future GM, Engineering and Transportation Services DCAO, Infrastructure, Development and Enterprise Services There has been great progress on data refinement across asset types.
+Strategic Initiative Strategic Priority Area Owner DCAO/CAO 2021 Progress Scope status Schedule status Budget status Return to Green Plan(s) 21 Implement the Corporate Asset Management Plan Building our Future GM, Engineering and Transportation Services DCAO, Infrastructure, Development and Enterprise Services There has been great progress on data refinement across asset types.
 Development of Core Asset Management Plans were approved by Council ahead of Regulatory timing requirements.
 Engineering is progressing into analysis of life cycle, levels of service, natural assets, etc. and completing annual updates to the asset portfolios.
 Green 2020 Status was Yellow Green Yellow While the asset management plans have outlined sustainable annual funding targets for infrastructure renewal, there remains an unfunded portion which will continue to be addressed through Council approved funding strategies.
-Build key assets (South End Community Centre) Future Energy Management DCAO, Infrastructure, Development and Enterprise Services For the South End Community Centre, 2021 was an eventful year behind the scenes.
+Build key assets (South End Community Centre) Future GM, Facilities and Energy Management Services For the South End Community Centre, 2021 was an eventful year behind the scenes.
 The Design was completed, and updated to include lessons learned from the COVID-19 pandemic in the final design.
 The City obtained both site plan and building permit approvals for this project.
-A contractor prequalification was completed for the general and major sub-trades, and finally at the end of 2021 a Tender for the construction contract was released. was Yellow The COVID-19 pandemic has created a lot of volatility in the construction sector.
+A contractor prequalification was completed for the general and major sub-trades, and finally at the end of 2021 a Tender for the construction contract was released.
+Green 2020 Status was Yellow Yellow 2020 Status was Green The COVID-19 pandemic has created a lot of volatility in the construction sector.
 While the City anticipated 2022 would offer some stability in this sector, the omicron variant caused further uncertainty that may affect the South End Community Centre budget.
 Once the tendered pricing is known, staff will review various options on how to proceed.
-22b , , Building our Future GM, Facilities and Energy Management DCAO, Infrastructure, Development and Enterprise Services For the Baker District Development in 2021, Council approval of the district's urban design master plan, along with approval for the underground parking garage were obtained.
+22b Build key assets (Baker Street Development) Building our Future GM, Facilities and Energy Management Development For the Baker District Development in 2021, Council approval of the district's urban design master plan, along with approval for the underground parking garage were obtained.
 For the second half of 2021, the City has been working through the design of the library and public areas for the development along with the design of the Baker right of way.
 Green Green 2020 Status was Yellow Green